 Note that the share number and price are inversely related.
 If the number of shares is adjusted upward, then the price of each share must be adjusted downward, and vice versa.
 No adjustments are made for cash distributions of 10% or less.

-Example—Adjusting Option Contracts for Stock Splits
+Example: Adjusting Option Contracts for Stock Splits

 In a 2-for-1 stock split, contracts are usually adjusted by doubling the number of option contracts, and halving their price.
 Thus, a call for 100 shares of XYZ stock for $50 per share would become 2 calls for $25 per share.
 Using the equation above to verify: 100 × 50 = 200 × 25.

-In cases where the divisor is greater than 1, then each contract is adjusted by altering the number of shares for each contract and their price, to accommodate anyone holding just 1 contract.
+In cases where the divisor exceeds 1, then each contract is adjusted by altering the number of shares for each contract and their price, to accommodate anyone holding just 1 contract.
 So, in a 5-for-2 split, each share is priced at 2/5 of the old price, which is $20 (in other words, if you have 2 shares of stock worth $100 total, then after the split, you will have 5 shares of stock worth $100 total, so each share must now be worth $20), so the number of shares for each contract must be adjusted upward so that, by transposing the above equation, we see that the new Share Number = 100 × 50/20 = 250.
 To verify: 100 × 50 = 250 × 20.
 Thus, each option contract will be for 250 shares with a strike price of 2/5 of whatever it was before the split.

-Other kinds of adjustments are more rare, and all of these can be found at the Options Clearing Corporation.
+Other kinds of adjustments are more rare, and all these can be found at the Options Clearing Corporation.
 The search engine provided allows searches for year, month, keywords, or memo number.

 Options were originally traded over the counter (OTC), and still are.
 The advantages of the OTC market over the exchanges is that the option contracts can be tailored: strike prices, expiration dates, and the number of shares can be specified to meet the needs of the option buyer.
 However, OTC options have greater transaction costs and less liquidity.